Top

 Hiding your WordPress development site on a live server

-I recently wanted to develop a WordPress site on a live web server, in the root of the server, using the final domain name – however, I didn’t want the public to be able to view the work in progress site.
-This article will show you how this can be achieved with ease!
+I recently wanted to develop a WordPress site on a live web server, in the root of the server, using the final domain name – however, I didn't want the public to be able to view the work in progress site.

 What I would normally do in this situation is add an index.html file to the site root, then the following code into .htaccess to ensure the HTML file takes priority over WP’s PHP version of the same file: